The Smart Vault is a decentralized datastore for private files.

 Sell digital content (e.g. video, music, images).

-Share content within a private group.
+Share confidential information directly between members of a private group.

 Storing data on the blockchain is both impractical and expensive.
 By using the Smart Vault you can store your application's state information on a decentralized datastore that is managed by smart contracts.
 Storage costs are eliminated since users of your application store and manage data within a Smart Vault that they own.